brownlessdaniel1/Project_02/README.md

 * My ansible configuration is described below.

 #### **Deploy**
-* In this stage, a bash script is run, which copies the docker-compose file into the swarm-manager node.
+* In this stage, the 'deploy' bash script is run, which copies the docker-compose file into the swarm-manager node.
 * The script also sets the jenkins secrets (database uri, version and the number of replicas for each service) as environment variables on the swarm-manager node.
   * This allows each service to access the information when needed.
 * finally, the application is deployed using 'docker stack deploy', passing in the location of the docker-compose file from earlier.
-  * This command pulls the images, with the current version number, from dockerhub, and uses them to create containers, which are allocated accross the swarm.
+  * This command pulls the images, with the current version tag, from dockerhub, and uses them to create containers, which are allocated accross the swarm.
 #### **Comments**
 * I have also implemented a 'rollback' parameter, giving the ability to deploy the application using an older image.
   * When set to 'true', the **test**, **build** and **push** stages are ommitted (unnecessary, due to an older image being used).
+  * This feature gives me the ability to quickly revert to a stable build if the application crashes, or the build fails.
-* I have implemented a 'version' parameter, allowing for image-versioning in the **push** stage.
+* I have implemented a 'version' parameter, allowing for image-versioning in the **build** and **push** stages.
   * For clarity, the image version is displayed in the html of service 1.
+* My secrets are handled using Jenkin's credentials management
+  * My database URI, Dockerhub username, and Dockerhub password are set on Jenkins.
+    * These are then referenced, and passed through to my docker compose file, so that:
+      * The **push** stage has access to the artifact repository
+      * The images are built with the correct database uri, and the app can run with database access.
+### Docker
+* I am using docker as my orchestration and containerisation tool.
+* This allows me to package up my application, with all its dependencies in a self-contained, ready-to-run package.
+* Each service has its own 'Dockerfile', defining the build process for its image.
+* A docker-compose file is then used, allowing me to orchestrate the builds for all 4 images with a single command.
+* The 'docker-compose' console command is used for the build stage, to create the images for each service in single command.
+  * Having passed in the version tag, and number of replicas.
+* The 'docker push' command is used to push all my built images to the artefact repository.
+* In the config stage, I use ansible to configure the docker swarm nodes (See below)
+* Finally, Docker Swarm is used in the **deploy** stage, with the 'docker stack deploy' command being used to run the application.

+* Docker-C
 ### Ansible
 * I use Ansible here as a configuration management tool, to prevent deviation from the desired state of my deployment environment (environment drift).
-* Each time this stage is ran, Ansible ensure the configuration of each machine matches specified configuration.
+* Each time this stage is ran, Ansible ensures the configuration of each machine matches specified configuration.
-* Ansible is managing 4 nodes:
-  * 'manager'
-  * 'worker1'
-  * 'worker2'
-  * 'nginx'
-* These are split into three groups:
+* Ansible is managing 4 nodes, split into three groups:
   * 'managers' group
     * 'manager' node
   * 'workers' group